 Lathmar Holi in Barsana is a symbol of fun, female empowerment, and cultural legacy.
 Thousands of tourists and devotees gather to witness this unique and energetic celebration.

-3. Nandgaon Lathmar Holi – March 9, 2025 (Sunday)
+3. Nandgaon Lathmar Holi – 18 March 2027 (Thu)

 After Barsana, the celebration shifts to Nandgaon, Krishna’s village.
 Here, Barsana’s men visit Nandgaon, attempting to drench the women in colors, but the women fight back with sticks, turning the event into a vibrant and playful battle.